SAFEHR-data/emap/docs/technical_overview/ADR/waveform-raw-collection.md

 If we store that much in memory, we risk losing it in the event of a sudden outage (system crash, power outage, etc).
 It is safer to write each message to disk as a separate file, and then come back later to archive it.
 This increases the amount of disk churn, but I believe that it's worth this trade-off.
-This means that the replay function must be able to recognise either the plain or .tar.bz2 "schemas".
+This means that the replay function must be able to recognise both the plain and .tar.bz2 "schemas".

 # Consequences/limitations
 Storing raw messages has the extra advantage of allowing us to reprocess old data